TheresaLui/SelfHelpContent_v2/articles/microsoft.servermanagement/servermanagement-icantsetupaconnectiontoawindowsserver2012or2012r2machine.md

 <properties
-	pageTitle="I can’t set up a connection to a Windows Server 2012 or 2012 R2 machine" description="I can't set up a Server management node connection to a Windows Server 2012 or 2012 R2 machine" service="microsoft.servermanagement"
+	pageTitle="I can’t set up a connection to a Windows Server 2012 or 2012 R2 machine" description="I can't set up a Server management tools connection to a Windows Server 2012 or 2012 R2 machine" service="microsoft.servermanagement"
 	resource="nodes"
 	authors="jol"